 This time of year, we’re busy beautifying our yards after winter has wreaked its havoc, and prepping our gardens for bountiful summer and fall produce.
 But all that raking, weeding and planting can take its toll on our backs.
-These tips from the U.S. Department of Health and Human Services and from Byron Stephens II, M.D., a spine surgeon practicing at Vanderbilt Bone & Joint in Franklin, Tennessee, will help you stave off back pain year-round:
+These tips from the U.S. Department of Health and Human Services and from Byron Stephens II, M.D., a Vanderbilt Spine Center specialist with Vanderbilt Orthopaedics, will help you stave off back pain year-round:

 1. Stretch and strengthen.

 Perform back- and core-strengthening exercises and stretches two or three times per week.
 Practicing various forms of yoga will help you achieve both goals in one sitting, but you can also try combination stretching and strengthening classes at the gym or simply lift weights and stretch afterward.
 Having a strong and flexible back will help prevent strains during strenuous activity.

 2. Mind your posture.

 No matter what you are doing, sit or stand up straight.
 If you work at a desk all day, make sure your chair offers lumbar support.
 Stand, walk around and stretch every 20 minutes to increase circulation and prevent muscles from getting tight.
 While performing yardwork, take frequent breaks to stand up straight and take note of overworked muscles.